Computer Science Scholarships and Financial Aid

 • Make a list of applicable scholarships: While researching, students should note the eligibility requirements and list any scholarships that might work for them.
 They can then organize them by deadline to ensure they apply on time.

 • Prepare materials: Even if applicants must wait several months for the application window to open, they can still prepare documents.
-They can start with standard materials, like preparing an updated resume and figuring out how to request transcripts, before writing essays unique to each scholarship.
+They can start with standard materials, like preparing an updated resume, letters of recommendation, and figuring out how to request transcripts, before writing essays unique to each scholarship.

 • Apply to as many scholarships as possible: Organizations receive thousands of applications for each scholarship and award only a select few.
-Students can increase their funding chances by applying for every applicable scholarship.
+Students can increase their funding chances by applying for every applicable scholarship, even those with awards between $100-500.
+Small scholarships add up.
+And applying for scholarships other applicants may ignore could increase the chance of being selected.

 • Organize backup funding plans: Scholarships can cover a significant portion of tuition costs, but this is not guaranteed.
 Degree-seekers should organize additional funding plans in case they do not secure as much as expected with computer science scholarships.